Keiranbeaton/lab-23-bunny-display-views/lab-keiran-beaton/README.md

 To navigate directly to any fullsize page, go to localhost:8080/#/fullsize/:id.
 Each picture has an id that corresponds to it, and they are just 1, 2, 3 and 4.

 ## BONUS POINT
 Putting in another router, for instance localhost:8080/#/fullsize/5, will take you to an error view.

+## Testing

+To run tests run `karma start` in the command line.
+This will run the tests from test/controller-test.js

+To run the linter run `npm run lint` in the command line.
+This will lint every javascript file in the app.